 To complete or update your W-9 information, log in to your account and follow the steps below:

-Click on your username at the top of the Elance website and choose Settings from the drop-down menu.
+Click on the Settings link under your username at the top right of the Elance site.

-Click on the W-9 Information link located on the left side of the page.
+Click the Billing & Payment link on the left menu.